wbhart/mpir/build.vc9/readme.txt

 v2.1 license terms.

-Other files in this distribution that have been created by me for use in building MPIR using Microsoft Visual  Studio 2008 are provided under the same license terms.
+Other files in this distribution that have been created by me for use in building MPIR with Microsoft Visual Studio 2008 are provided under the same license terms.

 Using the Assembler Based Build Projects